 New Windows Are Your Way to a Reduced Environmental Footprint

-Did you know that the heat and electricity used in our homes is the leading cause of climate change?
+Did you know that the heat and electricity used in our homes is a leading cause of climate change?
 A majority of the energy that supplies our growing demand is produced by burning fossil fuels, which is the biggest contributor to greenhouse gas emissions and global warming.
 That’s why reducing your individual energy consumption is so important and can make all the difference in helping the planet – and ourselves.
-Replacing old windows is a simple but effective way do this since advanced ENERGY STAR windows can seal out drafts, maintain a consistent temperature and lower our overall use of energy.
-Many are also manufactured using PVC and vinyl which are both recyclable.
+Replacing old windows is a simple but effective way do this since advanced ENERGY STAR windows can seal out drafts, maintain a consistent temperature, and lower our overall use of energy.
+Many are also manufactured using PVC and vinyl which are recyclable.
 If you’re looking for actionable ways to reduce your impact on the environment, here’s more about how new windows are your way to a reduced environmental footprint.

 ENERGY STAR® Certified

 Today, you don’t have to guess whether or not the windows you’re buying are energy-efficient – you just have to look for the ENERGY STAR® logo.
 ENERGY STAR® is the standard for energy efficiency, and the higher the ratings are, the better the insulation properties will be.
 Unlike older models, energy-efficient windows can lower heat loss, reduce air leaks, and greatly reduce the amount of energy your HVAC system uses to keep your home at a comfortable temperature.
 In return, you can experience significant cost savings and reduce your overall carbon footprint.